-(A) Setting Qualification Scores.
+A) Setting Qualification Scores.
+Skiers not selected for their National teams may qualify to compete in the World Championships as independents.
 The WBC shall set qualifying scores for independents at least 15 months prior to the start of the World Championships and shall notify all federations at the time they are approved.
 This information will also be immediately available via the official WBC website, www.WorldBarefootCouncil.com.